VizTower/viz-transaction/README.md

 Using this library you can easily create and sign transactions for VIZ blockchain.
 It also allows you to multi-sign existing transactions or create them without signature at all.

 **NOTE:** You cannot broadcast transactions to the blockchain using this library.
-Only serialization and signature.
+Only serialization and signing.
-To send transactions to the network, use any http/ws-library
+To send transactions to the network, use any other http/ws-library

 ## Example transaction